varshith15/ins/report/report.md

 ## Setup
 ### Normal cluster
 The setup for a normal cluster situation is pretty straight-forward.
 There are three docker containers running on the same machine where each docker container acts as a node.
 I went for docker containers because it is easy to control the resources allocated to that container.
 And all the containers run on host network.
-And all the dockers have a cpu usage limit of 1.
+And all the dockers have a cpu usage limit of 1.5

 ### Slow follower
-To simulate a slow follower, one of the container in the normal cluster has a cpu usage limit as 0.02 which is 50 times less than the other containers.
+To simulate a slow follower, one of the container in the normal cluster has a cpu usage limit as 0.02 which is 75 times less than the other containers.

 ### Slow Network
 To simulate a slow network, Instead of the containers being on host network, they are connected using a bridge network.
 Packet delay is introduced to the said bridge network using netem.

 ### Client
 Client is run on the local machine.
 Client sends requests synchronously.
 It has only one thread and one connection to the server.
 The client sends the request to the first node, if the said node is the leader the node goes through the request or else it responds to the client with the address of the leader and client sends the same request again to the leader.
-The same process goes on for each request, leaders address is not saved.
+The same process goes on for each request, and the request is first sent to the last successful address.

 ## Code Flow
 ### Initialization / Election